NITYANANDA/tsf/examples/interceptors/README.txt

 * From within the OSGi container karaf@tsf> features:install tsf-example-interceptors-client

-   (Make sure you've first installed the examples features repository as described in the parent README.)

 * From within Eclipse:
      Open the Client class in the interceptors-client project